exercism/v3/languages/common-lisp/exercises/concept/socks-and-sexprs/.docs/introduction.md

 ## comments

-As a brief aside, Common Lisp allows the programmer to write "comments" that are ignored by the computer.
+Common Lisp allows the programmer to write "comments" that are ignored by the computer.
 Single-line comments begin with one or more semi-colons (`;`) and, occasionally, you may see the following:

 ```lisp
 (code...) ; => value